friday963/aws-security-specialty-notes/README.md

     - In an account we have users, groups, roles, and policies
     - we have a group and can assign users to groups and can assign permissions to user (policies)
     - Policies define the permissions for the identities or resources they are associated with.
-    - Identitiy-based policies can be applied to users, groups, and roles
+    - Identity-based policies can be applied to users, groups, and roles
     - Users gain permissions applied to the group through a policy
     - Roles are used for delegation and are assumed.
     - Groups: